TikTok Machine Learning Engineer at a Glance

 You propose adding an MLLM-based content understanding feature (video-text embedding) to cold-start ranking, but the Ads PM worries about CPM and the Infra lead says latency budget is already tight.
 Walk through how you drive a decision on whether to ship, and what you would cut or change if you only get 20 ms p99 extra latency.

-Practice with questions mapped to these topic areas at datainterview.com/questions.
+Practice TikTok-specific questions across all seven topic areas at datainterview.com/questions.

 How to Prepare for TikTok Machine Learning Engineer Interviews